kuyur/nextc4js/README.md

-# unicue-online
+# nextc4.js
-Online version of Unicue, using HTML &amp; JavaScript.
+The JavaScript version of nextc4 library.

 # Build
 ## Preparation